 Uterine Rupture Symptoms

 There are only a few things that can cause a uterine rupture.
-The most common is a scar left from a previous c-section or uterine surgery (operations to remove fibroids, correct misshapen uterus, repair previous ruptures, etc.).
-Other causes can include:
+The most common is scarring from a previous C-section or prior uterine surgery.
+Other uncommon causes include:

 - Placenta previa